Welcome to the Easy MTD help.

 Note: The duplicate sheet name functionality that is enabled and disabled using the Duplicate Sheet Names check box, is ignored when using the Excel file to determine the sheet and cell where a figure is located.

-Specifying Manually4>
+Specifying Manually

-To select a sheet where a figure is located, click the corresponding Sheet Name edit/list box, locate the required sheet from the list then click it.
+To select a sheet where a figure is located, click the corresponding Sheet Name edit/list box, locate the required sheet from the list then click it.Example: If the box 1 VAT figure appears in a sheet called Sheet1, select Sheet1 from the box 1 Sheet Name edit/list box.

 To specify a cell where a figure is located, click inside the corresponding Cell edit box then type the name of the cell.